l0kol/l0kol.github.io/_posts/2025-05-25-kalman-filter-shape-tracking.md

 👷 - Work in progress, the blog is not completed.
 I'm writing this in my free time.

-This is an overview of a project I did a while ago, where the goal was to succesfully track shapes in a video using only classical computer vision methods.
+This is an overview of a project I did a while ago, where the goal was to successfully track shapes in a video using only classical computer vision methods.
-The task was to track the shapes from the moment they entered into the picture frame, to the moment they dissapeared from the frame.
+The task was to track the shapes from the moment they entered into the picture frame, to the moment they disappeared from the frame.
 Sounds trivial, but there were a couple of tricky parts.
-The shapes dissaperad randomly for a (couple of) frame(s), the shapes also moved over eachother, sometimes completely abstracting one another.
+The shapes dispread randomly for a (couple of) frame(s), the shapes also moved over each other, sometimes completely abstracting one another.
-All of this would be trivial using ML methods, but with traditional CV, we have to use a bunch of algorithms to acheave this.
-It's also not that complicated, we just have more code to stick together to acheave the same.
-But the bonus point is the speedm this algo works in real time (much faster than the frame rate of teh video).
-I will now walk you over the procces.
+All of this would be trivial using ML methods, but with traditional CV, we have to use a bunch of algorithms to achieve this.
+It's also not that complicated, we just have more code to stick together to achieve the same.
+But the bonus point is the speed this algo works in real time (much faster than the frame rate of the video).
+I will now walk you over the process.

 But first, bellow is the video of the finished result.